- Timeline This film has been released in 1966

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-The Beatles were unwilling to appear on television to promote their upcoming new single “Paperback Writer / Rain”.
-Instead, they took part in a two-day shoot which resulted in a total of seven promotional films for the songs.
-All those films were directed by Michael Lindsay-Hogg and produced by Tony Bramwell, and the technical team was supplied by InterTel.
+In May 1966, The Beatles were unwilling to appear on television to promote their upcoming new single, “Paperback Writer / Rain.”
+Instead, they took part in a two-day shoot, directed by Michael Lindsay-Hogg and produced by Tony Bramwell, which resulted in seven promotional films for the two songs.

 The invasion of a stately home